ahultgren/node-varium/README.md

 console.log(config.get('WAIT_WHAT_IS_THIS')); // throws Error: Varium: Undeclared env var "WAIT_WHAT_IS_THIS"
 ```

-To abort builds, for example on heroku, you can run the config file postbuild.
+If you want to abort builds when env vars are missing, you can simply run the
-Just add the following to your package.json:
+config file.
+For example on heroku, just add the following to your package.json:

 ```js
 {